Top 5 Preventive Care Changes in the Last Decade & How to Communicate Them to Clients

 Many new parasite preventives have been developed in the past decade, providing improved administration and convenience for owners.
 New options in broad-spectrum parasite preventives that protect against heartworms, intestinal worms, and ectoparasites now offer comprehensive options for pet owners to choose from.1 Many of these options rely on isoxazolines, another important ectoparasiticide innovation of the past decade.1 Twelve-month injectable heartworm prevention is also now available, which can likewise help overcome the barrier of client compliance.1

-Clients who have been giving multiple products for parasite prevention will likely appreciate the convenience a single product or injectable alternative.
+Clients who have been giving multiple products for parasite prevention will likely appreciate the convenience of a single product or injectable alternative.
 However, forgetfulness still remains a major barrier to compliance, even when one product is all a patient needs.1

-Leveraging practice software and online pharmacies can help ensure patients are dosed on time regardless of the product chosen.
+Leveraging practice software and online pharmacies can help ensure patients are dosed on time, regardless of the product chosen.
 Software-generated reminders can email, text, or send notifications via applications when doses are due.
 Alternatively, autoship options from the practice’s online pharmacy can send monthly doses precisely when they need to be given.

 3. Timing of Spay & Neuter Recommendations